How To Be a Fingerprint Detective?

 - A clear glass jar

-Steps for fingerprint activities for preschoolers are as follows:
+Steps to be a fingerprint detective for preschoolers are as follows:

 Note – While fingerprints for kids is an enjoyable activity.
 Younger kids may require some help from you.